nhannguyen95/learning-notes/programming-paradigms/oop/ood.md

 OOAD Activities:
 - Requirements gathering.
 - Analysis: the emphasis on finding and describing objects or concepts in the problem domain.
-- Design: the emphasis on defining objects, how the collaborate to fulfull the requirements.
+- Design: the emphasis on defining objects, how the collaborate to fulfill the requirements.

 ---

-If you need to know what a system does, but don't want ot get into all the detail that use cases require, a use case diagram could be what you need.
+If you need to know what a system does, but don't want to get into all the detail that use cases require, a use case diagram could be what you need.
 (Since use cases are much more detail-oriented, and don't help you figure out the big picture).

 ---